zhesimon/ComparativeMetaModels/README.md

 # ComparativeMetaModels

-Implementation of algorithms from the paper *Visualizing The Implicit Model Selection Tradeoff* by Yaron Shaposhnik and Dawn He.
+Implementation of algorithms from the paper *Visualizing The Implicit Model Selection Tradeoff* by Zezhen (Dawn) He and Yaron Shaposhnik.

 Available at SSRN: https://ssrn.com/abstract=3946701